 The last high profile interaction of the CLT was with Jonathan Slater – the Permanent Secretary to the Department for Education (DfE).

-Each class elects a girls and a boy to the School Council which includes Reception to Year 6 Pupils.
+Each class elects a girl and a boy to the School Council which includes Reception to Year 6 Pupils.
 At the end of each academic year, pupils self nominate to become a School Councillor.
 They prepare a verbal manifesto speech which is delivered at the beginning of the academic year before voting takes place.

 The School Council meets regularly with the Learning Mentor and/or the headteacher to discuss issues, concerns and ideas.
 They liaise with Councillors from neighbouring schools and deliver special assemblies to the whole school.